appdev-lessons/rails-on-render/content.md

     buildCommand: "./bin/render-build.sh" # we already created these two files for you
     startCommand: "./bin/render-start.sh"
 ```

+Make one change to this file: replace `MYAPPNAME` with your application's name (e.g. `rock-paper-scissors` or something else; only use letters and dashes in the name, no spaces).

 Commit and push this change to your repository to proceed.